 The Crepe Myrtle

-The crepe myrtle, also known a Lagerstroemia, is a flowering tree with blossoms that will likely range from pure whites, reds, to pinks and purples.
-This tree's genus and family species consists of over 45 different kinds.
-It is native to warmer climates; the Indian Subcontinent and Southeast Asia, to name a few.
+The crepe myrtle, also known a Lagerstroemia, is a flowering tree with blossoms that will likely range from pure whites, reds to pinks and purples.
+This tree's genus and family species consist of over 45 different kinds.
+It is native to warmer climates, the Indian Subcontinent, and Southeast Asia, to name a few.

 The growth at maturity for crepe myrtle trees will differ by region and how well the plant was nursed and nurtured.
-Ideally, crepe myrtles are a tree that readily sprouts forth large clusters of flowers from branch to branch.
+Ideally, crepe myrtles are trees that readily sprout forth large clusters of flowers from branch to branch.
 During summer, these trees keep the sense of spring in full bloom with a blossoming array of bold and fresh colors.

 They are highly prized for their sensual look alongside homes and fences.
-The low maintenance of the crepe myrtle, matched with its exotic textures and colors, make it a living statue of beauty.
-The combination of the tree's height, fall colors, flowering clusters, and intriguing peeled bark, makes it an ornament in any home garden or formal landscape.
+The low maintenance of the crepe myrtle, matched with its exotic textures and colors, makes it a living statue of beauty.
+The combination of the tree's height, fall colors, flowering clusters, and intriguing peeled bark makes it an ornament in any home garden or formal landscape.

 Growth Per Year

-The tree's counterpart; its shrub, takes more time to mature.
+The tree's counterpart, its shrub, take more time to mature.
 Once the bush has established its roots, growth is then accelerated rapidly.
 Nevertheless, these shrubs do not grow past 6ft.

-Since nutrient deposits can cause tremendous damage to crepe myrtle roots, it is usually not necessary to amend the soil when planting.
+Since nutrient deposits can cause tremendous damage to crepe myrtle roots, it is usually unnecessary to amend the soil when planting.
 If done, however, small amounts are suggested.